 Male baby circumcision is a procedure that removes the foreskin from the penis.
-It is a common surgery that some parents and caregivers choose for their baby, often for religious or cultural reasons.
+It is a common surgery that some parents and caregivers choose for their baby after birth, often for religious or cultural reasons.

 Sometimes, doctors recommend circumcision to treat a health condition, such as phimosis.
 This is when it is not possible to draw back the foreskin fully, which can make it more difficult to keep the penis clean.